-- (a) It is recommended that drivers be entirely dressed in at least two (2) layers of fire resistant clothing.
-Any driver not adhering to this recommendation may not be able to compete and will forfeit race entry fee. - (b) All FRCCA members' uniforms must display the FRCCA patch over the right or left breast pocket.
-Failure to do so may result in the loss of driver points for that day.
+- (a) It is required that commended that drivers be entirely dressed in at least two (2) layers of fire resistant clothing.
+Realize that each layer has a maximum time before injury can occur.
+Bottom line is safety is a drivers responsibility. - (b) All FRCCA members' uniforms must display the FRCCA patch over the right or left breast pocket.